 Add the cauliflower florets to a medium sized pot and just cover with chicken stock.
 Bring to a boil and then reduce to a rolling simmer.
 Cook until just tender, about 10 minutes.
 Drain.

-Place the florets into a food processor and chop till small pieces are achieved.
-You don't want the final texture to be too smooth- the sizes of large couscous is good.
+Place the florets into a food processor and chop till very small pieces are achieved.
+You don't want the final texture to be totally smooth- the sizes of large couscous is good.
 Set aside.

 Heat the butter in a skillet over medium high heat.
 Add the onions and sauté for 3 minutes.
 Add the garlic and stir around another minute.
 Add the jalapeño pepper and stir to combine.

 Add the pulsed cauliflower to the mixture and combine well.
 Cook another minute.
 Add 2 tbsp cream and season with salt and pepper.
 Stir and cook for one minute or until it begins to thicken.